NovusEdge/c-learning-journey/day_001/README.md

 ***Definition*** :  _Application software is written to enable the computer to solve a specific data processing task._

 There are two types of this kind of software:
-- Pre-written software packages
+- Pre-written software packages (written by extra genius programming wizards)
-- User Application programs
+- User Application programs (written by us dumb people)

 In simpler words, the book tells us that the first category, i.e. Pre-written software programs serve as a foundation for users to build their own applications, i.e User Application programs.